 Queen Elizabeth II Botanic Garden © Lhb1239

 The Cayman Islands are better known for their sea life than flora and fauna on land, but for keen botanists or those who would simply like a pleasant walk, the Queen Elizabeth II Botanic Park is hard to beat.
-A well-marked mile-long (3km) trail winds through lush, easy terrain, featuring almost 300 native species including roses, hibiscus, lilies and orchids (which bloom in late May and June).
-The park and lake is home to the endangered (and elusive) Blue Iguana, as well as a fascinating array of birdlife including parrots, herons, coots, and the rare West Indian Whistling Duck.
+A well-marked mile-long (3km) trail winds through lush and easy terrain, featuring almost 300 native species including roses, hibiscus, lilies, and orchids (which bloom in late May and June).
+The park and lake is home to the endangered and elusive Blue Iguana, as well as a fascinating array of birdlife including parrots, herons, coots, and the rare West Indian Whistling Duck.
 The nearby Mastic Trail meanders through the old-growth forest that once supplied early settlers with timber on Grand Cayman.
 The 26-hectare (65 acre) park is in the district of North Side, and is a 45-minute drive from George Town.

 Address: Frank Sound Road